presseverykey/everykey-sdk/README.md

 Build environment
 =================

-For developing and building Anykey software, you will need:
+For developing and building Everykey software, you will need:

 - a computer and a text editor of your choice
 - gcc arm-none-eabi toolchain